-As a broad-based and integrative graduate education-research program, the CCC will address interrelationships between the physical environment, the built environment, and social, economic, and political institutions and processes that shape urban areas.
+The program's unique structure allows it to bring together approaches from throughout the social sciences, social work, architecture, law, and the humanities to examine the diverse challenges facing today's urban spaces.
+As a broad-based and integrative graduate education-research program, CCC looks at issues and interrelationships between the physical environment and social, economic, and political institutions and processes that shape urban areas.

-The goal is to produce a well-trained cadre of professionals, social scientists, and humanists who have a common vocabulary, and an integrated framework, with practical and creative experiences to pursue careers in wide range of sectors: academic, governmental, community, private, and public, or some combination.
+Graduates from the CCC program are trained as professionals, social scientists, and humanists.
+They are prepared to pursue careers in wide range of sectors, including the academic, governmental, community, private, and public, or some combination.